graceolivia/playground-explorer/README.md

 # 🛝 NYC Playground Explorer

 A mobile-first web application for exploring all 1,015 playgrounds across New York City!
-Built with a colorful, kid-friendly design and interactive Mapbox map integration.
+Built with a colorful, kid-friendly design and interactive OpenStreetMap integration using Leaflet.

 ## Features

-- 🗺️ **Interactive Map**: Explore playgrounds on a beautiful Mapbox map
+- 🗺️ **Interactive Map**: Explore playgrounds on a beautiful OpenStreetMap
 - 🎯 **Smart Filtering**: Filter by borough, accessibility, spray showers, and sensory-friendly features
 - 📱 **Mobile-First**: Optimized for phones and tablets
 - 🎨 **Kid-Friendly Design**: Bright colors and playful styling